Port Townsend Film Festival: Founders

 The Port Townsend Film Festival founders, Jim Ewing, Rocky Friedman, Jim Westall, and Linda Marie Yakush, were all veteran attendees of the Telluride Film Festival in Telluride, Colorado.
 That festival served as the model for the Port Townsend event.
 The PTFF founders also established an organizing committee consisting of Erik Andersson, Nancy Biery, Michael Harvey, Sherry Jones, Peter Simpson, and George Yakush.

-Future festival dates

-Focus: Women & Film, April 12–14, 2019; 20th Annual Film Festival Sept.
-20–22, 2019.